 Choosing the right ski or snowboarding helmet is not that hard.
 Remember the following factors to get the best one that suits your needs.

-Just like your skiing apparel, the fit of the helmet is one of the most important factors to consider.
+Like your skiing apparel, the helmet’s fit is one of the most important factors.
 The right helmet would feel comfortable to wear throughout the day and should fit so as not to induce a headache.
-Helmets come in the traditional sizing of Small, medium, large, etc.
+Helmets come in the traditional sizing of a small, medium, large, etc.

-Here’s a great video to help you choose the right size for your snow helmets;
+Here’s a great video to help you choose the right size for your snow helmets.